Evodevelopment/My-Python-fundamentals/README.md

-# Python-basics
+# Python Fundamentals and continuous Pythonic learning

-# Developer Fundametals
+## Developer Fundametals
 ### What is good code
 * clean *
 * Readability *